The American town demolished for developments that never happened

 A decade later, given Allenton’s proximity to Interstate 44, one developer after another attempted to put together deals for shopping developments, according to a 2010 St. Louis Post-Dispatch report.

-That year, the city’s former mayor, Kevin Coffey, said that people have wanted a big store for a long time, and have complained about having to shop elsewhere.
+That year, the city’s former mayor, Kevin Coffey, said that people have wanted a big store for a long time and had complained about having to shop elsewhere.
 According to him, the development would have included sports fields, playgrounds and a recreation center.

 He said that Allenton had a few nice homes, but the area was not at all charming.
 The siding on some trailers had come loose.
 Sewer lines were only present in a few dwellings.
 According to Coffey, some residents’ septic tanks were 75 years old and completely destroyed.